dhopp1/NowcastLSTM.jl/README.md

 - `optimizer_parameters`: `dictionary`.
 Parameters for a particular optimizer, including learning rate.
 Information [here](https://pytorch.org/docs/stable/optim.html).
 For instance, to change learning rate (default 1e-2), pass `Dict("lr" => 1e-2)`, or weight_decay for L2 regularization, pass `Dict("lr" => 1e-2, "weight_decay" => 1e-3)`.
 Learning rate discussed [here](https://machinelearningmastery.com/understand-the-dynamics-of-learning-rate-on-deep-learning-neural-networks/).

 ## LSTM outputs
-Assuming a model has been instantiated and trained with `model = LSTM(...)`:
+Assuming a model has been instantiated and trained with `model = LSTM(...); model = train(model)`, the following functions are available, run `?function` on any of them to find out more about them and their parameters.
+Other information, like training loss, is available in the trained `model` object, accessed via `.`, e.g. `model.train_loss`:

-- `model.train()`: trains the network.
-Set `quiet=True` to suppress printing of losses per epoch during training.
-- `model.X`: transformed data in the format the model was/will actually be trained on.
-A `numpy array` of dimensions `n observations x n timesteps x n features`.
-- `model.y`: one-dimensional list target values the model was/will be trained on.
-- `model.predict(model.data)`: given a dataframe with the same columns the model was trained on, returns a dataframe with date, actuals, and predictions, pass `model.data` for performance on the training set.
-- `model.predict(new_data)`: generate dataframe of predictions on a new dataset.
-Generally should be the same dataframe as the training set, plus additional dates/datapoints.
+- `predict`: to generate predictions on new data
-- `model.mv_lstm`: a `list` of length `n_models` containing the PyTorch networks.
-- `model.train_loss`: a `list` of length `n_models` containing the training losses of each of the trained networks.
+- `save_lstm`: to save a trained model to disk
+- `load_lstm`: to load a saved model from disk
-- `model.ragged_preds(pub_lags, lag, new_data, start_date, end_date)`: adds artificial missing data then returns a dataframe with date, actuals, and predictions.
-This is especially useful as a testing mechanism, to generate datasets to see how a trained model would have performed at different synthetic vintages or periods of time in the past. `pub_lags` should be a list of `ints` (in the same order as the columns of the original data) of length `n_features` (i.e. excluding the target variable) dictating the normal publication lag of each of the variables. `lag` is an int of how many periods back we want to simulate being, interpretable as last period relative to target period.
+- `ragged_preds(model, pub_lags, lag, new_data, start_date, end_date)`: adds artificial missing data then returns a dataframe with date, actuals, and predictions.
+This is especially useful as a testing mechanism, to generate datasets to see how a trained model would have performed at different synthetic vintages or periods of time in the past. `pub_lags` should be a list of ints (in the same order as the columns of the original data) of length n\_features (i.e. excluding the target variable) dictating the normal publication lag of each of the variables. `lag` is an int of how many periods back we want to simulate being, interpretable as last period relative to target period.
 E.g. if we are nowcasting June, `lag = -1` will simulate being in May, where May data is published for variables with a publication lag of 0.
-It will fill with missings values that wouldn't have been available yet according to the publication lag of the variable + the `lag` parameter.
+It will fill with missings values that wouldn't have been available yet according to the publication lag of the variable + the lag parameter.
 It will fill missings with the same method specified in the `fill_ragged_edges_func` parameter in model instantiation.
-- `model.gen_news(target_period, old_data, new_data)`: Generates news between one data release to another, adding an element of causal inference to the network.
+- `gen_news(model, target_period, old_data, new_data)`: Generates news between one data release to another, adding an element of causal inference to the network.
 Works by holding out new data column by column, recording differences between this prediction and the prediction on full data, and registering this difference as the new data's contribution to the prediction.
 Contributions are then scaled to equal the actual observed difference in prediction in the aggregate between the old dataset and the new dataset.